ibm-cloud-docs/cloud-databases/howto-cbr.md

 {:important: .important}
 {:experimental: .experimental}

 This document outlines the process for using context-based restrictions (CBR) to protect your {{site.data.keyword.databases-for}} resources.
-This process is not yet in production.
 Use this document to prepare your resources for context-based restrictions. {{site.data.keyword.databases-for}} does not offer CBR enforcement of the control-plane in this current phase of implementation.{: .important}

 # Protecting {{site.data.keyword.databases-for}} resources with context-based restrictions
 {: #cbr}